aleshaleksey/fansys23/08-spell-list.md

 - If walking over turbulent water, or waters with large waves, the target must succeed a threshold=16 "acrobatics" roll or fall prone.
 - Flowing water moves a water-walker at the speed of its flow along the direction of the current.

-**Upcast**: For every extra MP dice placed in the spell you can add either an extra target or increase the duration by 8 hours.
+**Upcast**: For every extra MP die above 3 placed in the spell you can add either an extra target or increase the duration by 8 hours.

 **Global**: The spell is cast upon a square/point on the ground or water adjacent to the caster.
 All water within 300ft of that spot can be crossed on foot.
 If extra MP dice are used for the casting of the spell, the range increases by 300ft per extra MP dice.